EXCLUSIVE-Pentagon nears F-35 jet deal worth about $30 bln -sources

 A Pentagon previous three-year "block buy," signed in 2019, was for 478 F-35 fighter jets, allowing Lockheed to buy larger quantities of components to reduce costs by about 8%, to $34 billion, versus negotiating annual contracts.

-(Reporting by Mike Stone in Washington; Editing by Mark Porter and Leslie Adler)
+(Reporting by Mike Stone in Washington; Editing by Mark Porter, Leslie Adler and Jonathan Oatis)

 ((mike.stone1@thomsonreuters.com; https://twitter.com/MichaelStone;))